 To arrange to have an employee speak at a civic or social organization meeting, please contact Suzie Gilbert, the City’s Communications and Marketing Director, at email@example.com, or (785) 368-0991, at least 14 days before the event.

 Overall operations of City Government, discussion of challenges of operating a 1300+ workforce with many diverse duties and responsibilities.

 City planning, land use regulations, neighborhood planning, long range land use planning.

 Neighborhood Revitalization Program: this program targets certain areas in the City for tax rebates in order to encourage development in these areas.

-Zoning Code Enforcement: Our code enforcement officers work with neighborhood groups to help ensure compliance with zoning and sign regulations.
+Zoning Property Maintenance Code Unit: Our code enforcement officers work with neighborhood groups to help ensure compliance with zoning and sign regulations.